resilience-me/thing1/README.md

 ### Client and server

-The server interacts with other servers.
-The server can probably rely on UDP, since all requests are small enough to fit in a single datagram, and acknowledgements are intrinsic anyway (during path-finding for example, there is transfers back and forth anyway between root and the node graph, serving to implicitly acknowledge that a transmission went through. ) The server also interacts with the client.
-The client interacts with users over TCP + asymmetric handshake, as `client server.xyz`.
+The server interacts with other servers, with TCP/IP and asymmetric encryption.
+The server also interacts with the client.
+The client interacts with users over TCP/IP + asymmetric handshake, as `client server.xyz`.
 This client can interface a website, via web socket.
 The port is 2012 by default.

 ### Encryption